wp-plugins/flash-album-gallery/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-GRAND Flash Album Gallery is a Photo Gallery, Video Gallery, Music Album & Banner Rotator plugin with powerfull admin to manage your media content
+GRAND Flagallery is a Photo Gallery, Video Gallery, Music Album & Banner Rotator plugin with powerfull admin to manage your media content

 == Description ==

-GRAND Flash Album Gallery - powerfull flash & jQuery media content plugin.
+GRAND Flagallery - powerfull media content plugin.
 It provides a comprehensive interface for handling image galleries, audio and video.

 Edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - GRAND FlAGallery is the smart choice when showing the best of your product or describing in brief any event.
 GRAND FlAGallery can easily beautify your site with **image gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
 SEO optimized, compatibility with Google Reader, FeedBerner, etc.